dhardy/pippin/doc/file-format.md

 Originally supported: `SUM SHA-2 256`.
 Now, only `SUM BLAKE2 16` is supported.

 TODO: should we go back to SHA-256 for the file integrity stuff ((b) above), or maybe Blake-2 with length 32 or even 64 bytes?
+Should we use more than 16 bytes for the state-sum stuff?

 #### Partition number